COVID-19 in Africa tracker

-In absolute numbers, Southern Africa (3.9 million) and Northern Africa (2.6 million) are still the two regions with the most cumulative confirmed cases on the continent, and when looking at the seven-day moving average for new cases Northern Africa has the most of any region (2066).
+In absolute numbers, Southern Africa (5.6 million) and Northern Africa (3.8 million) are still the two regions with the most cumulative confirmed cases on the continent.

-In terms of the absolute number of COVID-19 vaccine doses administered, Morocco ranks first in Africa and 26th globally (almost 45 million) and maintains the third highest population coverage (63.0%) on the continent.
+In terms of the absolute number of COVID-19 vaccine doses administered, Egypt ranks first in Africa and 23rd globally (more than 100 million) and the 10th highest number of doses administered per 100 people (90.4) on the African continent.

-Africa: highest population coverage of COVID-19 vaccine dose administered (%)
+Africa: highest number of COVID-19 vaccine doses administered per 100 people

-Africa: lowest population coverage of COVID-19 vaccine dose administered (%)
+Africa: lowest number of COVID-19 vaccine doses administered per 100 people

 Source: MIF based on Duke Global Health Innovation Center